hunter9000/wzrdfrm/README.md

 Crafting recipes to combine seeds/orbs/etc to make upgrades/other seeds? unlock this ability with a class (alchemist?)

+seeds have harvestable materials that have to be discovered, show the list with ? if you haven't gotten one yet

+seeds can drop:
+* more seeds
+* seeds from higher plants
+* fertilizers
+* crafting mats (need to define later)

+not predefined: (define probability for these to drop per plant?)
+* xp orbs (variable amount)
+* unlock orbs (variable amount)

+inventory has seeds, consumables (fertilizers, etc that can be used on plots), crafting mats(displayed in farm, only usable in crafting screen)? unlock orbs are generic, store a quantity

+consumables:
+* Small Fertilizer
+* Large Fertilizer
+* Growth Potion

 -- classes (5 levels per? keep it simple)